 Oh, pasta.
 Such a simple and satisfying meal.
 However, even the most experienced cooks can make basic mistakes when they prepare more unusual pasta dishes like an authentic spaghetti carbonara.
 Whether it’s because they mistakenly selected an odd adaptation or they mis-cooked the eggs, mistakes happen.

 Despite their inevitability, to reduce mistakes in the kitchen, it helps to know the common pitfalls.
 This way, you can watch out and easily fix errors at every step.
 With a little vigilance, you can almost guarantee you’ll plate the perfect Spaghetti Carbonara each and every time.

-1. Cook pasta shorter than you think
+1. Cook pasta for less than you think.

 This trick is not exclusive to spaghetti carbonara, but it is very important nonetheless.
 For the perfect pasta, you really want it to be al dente – that means slightly chewy but not mushy.
 This takes about 7-9 minutes.
 The reason for this is twofold.

 Firstly, al dente pasta is like cooking your steak medium-rare.
 It’s that perfect balance between safe to eat and full of texture.
 Secondly, pasta will continue to cook for about a minute after it is taken out of boiling water.
 Therefore, if you overcook it slightly in the pot, by the time, it gets to your plate it is going to be quite overcooked.